top of page

 When I first started writing, I used Google Docs—it had pretty much all the same features as any other major word processing software, but it was free and it was stored in the cloud.
-It worked great for poetry, short stories and even some medium length works and I was able to work from anywhere.
-However, by the time I was twenty chapters in to my debut novel, it was starting to get slow and unwieldy.
+It works great for poetry, short stories and even some medium-length works, and I was able to work from anywhere.
+However, by the time I was twenty chapters into my debut novel, it was getting unwieldy.

 Going down that rabbit-hole, it was pretty common to see suggestions for Scrivener as the "defacto king" of novel-writing software.
 For good reason!
 It’s a very mature product and can do almost everything.
-There's a lot that I never did use, but what I did use I become very accustomed to.
-However, with the way it syncs and its seriously outdated interface, switching to an alternative was never off the table.
+There's a lot that I never did use, but what I used, I became very accustomed to.
+However, with the way it syncs and its seriously outdated interface... switching to an alternative was never off the table.

 January 2025, I signed up for a monthly subscription on a new "someday" project.
-I gave it an honest try and, while it's still missing a couple of key features, Living Writer is close enough that I have now officially made the switch from Scrivener!
+I gave it an honest try.
+While it's still missing a couple of key features, Living Writer is close enough that I subscribed for an entire year and am now officially making the switch from Scrivener!

 My Requirements